Jay S. Albanese, Ph.D.

 Niagara University, 1987.

-JAY S. ALBANESE is Professor in the Wilder School of Government & Public Policy at Virginia Commonwealth University.
+JAY S. ALBANESE is Professor in the Wilder School of Government & Public Affairs at Virginia Commonwealth University.
 He received the Ph.D. from Rutgers University School of Criminal Justice.
-He served as Chief of the International Center at the National Institute of Justice (NIJ), the research arm of the U.S. Department of Justice, from 2002-2006.
+He served as Chief of the International Center at the National Institute of Justice (NIJ), the research arm of the U.S. Department of Justice.

-Jay Albanese is editor of the books Combating Piracy: Intellectual Property Theft & Fraud (Transaction, 2009), Transnational Crime (de Sitter, 2005), and Dr. Albanese is recipient of the Elske Smith Distinguished Lecturer Award from Virginia Commonwealth University.
+Jay Albanese is editor of the Encyclopedia of Criminology & Criminal Justice (Wiley, 2014), and Dr. Albanese is recipient of the Elske Smith Distinguished Lecturer Award from Virginia Commonwealth University.
 He has served as Executive Director of the International Association for the Study of Organized Crime, and is a past president of the Academy of Criminal Justice Sciences (ACJS).
+He was elected Chair of the American Society of Criminology's Division of International Criminology, (2011-13), and Chair of the International Section of ACJS (2013-15).

 Virginia Commonwealth University